 BAMBOO PALM

 Once again, the common name of this decorative, household palm tree leads to a predictable misunderstanding.
 The general shape of the plant also resembles a small bamboo with its long lancet-shaped leaves.
 Bamboo palm (Rhapis excelsa) grows taller than most houseplants, with long, upright stems and attractive, narrow fronds.
 One of these plants can really liven up a room, and it will do better indoors than any kind of bamboo.
+In a mild climate, they also do well outdoors.

 The growth habit of bamboo, a type of grass, is nothing like a palm tree.
 Each growing season, a bamboo plant will put up new shoots from its rhizome rootball.
 By the end of the growing season, those shoots will reach their full height, and sets of leaves will emerge at the internodes.
 Later in the year, or the following season, depending on the variety, lateral branches with additional leaves will also shoot out from the internodes.